gwd0715/nba-stats-typescript/README.md

 Shooting charts help you identify trends, strengths, weaknesses, and ultimately give you insights to improve your team's overall shooting percentage.

+### How to use it

+This is a React app
+You can clone thie repository to your local computer And go to this repo directory in your terminal , run npm install which requires node environment installed in the first place.
+Finally run npm start.

 **If have any questions, please contact me**
 **Email: gwd0715@gmail.co**